sinai-sawn-perez/azure-network-protocols/README.md

 <img src="https://github.com/user-attachments/assets/19e55a88-e556-44d3-9c64-ed53b2a26df0" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within the Windows 10 machine, open Wireshark and begin packet capture - set a filter to only observe ICMP traffic.
-Then retrieve the private IP address for the Linux virtual machine and ping it from the Windows 10 machine.
+After creating both VMs (Virtual Machines) in Azure, log into the Windows 10 machine then install Wireshark.
+When the installation is complete, open Wireshark and begin packet capture - set a filter to only observe ICMP traffic.
+Then retrieve the private IP address for the Ubuntu VM and ping it from the Windows 10 VM using Powershell.
+In the image above, notice that in the Powershell window 4 packets of information were sent from the Windows 10 VM to the Ubuntu VM successfully.
 </p>
 <br />